iTwin/appui/docs/changehistory/NextVersion.md

 ### Fixes

 - Fix `FrameworkUiAdmin.showCard()` runtime error. [#803](https://github.com/iTwin/appui/pull/803)
-- Fix `FrontstageDef` to correctly update widgets if a new provider is registered while a frontstage is activated.
+- Fix `FrontstageDef` to correctly update widgets if a new provider is registered while a frontstage is activating.

 ## @itwin/core-react